 Are you interested in climbing one of the highest peaks in the Canadian Rockies?
 Join us on one of our 11,000’er programs this summer to experience what it feels like to stand on top of the world!
-There are 54 11,000 foot plus peaks in the Canadian Rockies.
-We chose seven classic peaks that have some of the most incredible routes the Canadian Rockies have to offer!
+There are 54 11,000-foot-plus peaks in the Canadian Rockies.
+We chose several classic peaks that have some of the most incredible routes the Canadian Rockies have to offer!
 We offer something for every experience level; easy, moderate and advanced objectives.
-These are must do climbing or scrambling peaks!
-If you are going to climb any of the 11,000’ers these are the ones to put on your list.
+These are must-do climbing or scrambling peaks!
+If you are going to climb any of the Canadian Rockies’ 11,000-foot peaks, these are the ones to put on your list.

 Summer alpine ascents typically require very early departure times and long days.
 Each peak has a unique agenda:

 This is the most visible peak in the Lake Louise area and was the first of the Canadian Rockies’ 11,000ers to be climbed back in 1894.
 The SW Face/Ridge is a scramble route that offers beautiful views of Paradise Valley and the Valley of the Ten Peaks.
 A few short rock bands are easily climbed en route to the summit.
 This is an easy to moderate objective and while guests do not need to have any previous mountaineering experience, good hiking fitness is required.